 6 reasons to use a Free VPN for Android

-While we do not generally support the idea of using free VPNs mainly due to security and speed concerns, you can still try out a free Android VPN app, providing that you carefully chose it, for the following 6 reasons:
+While we do not generally support the idea of using free VPNs mainly due to security and speed concerns, you can still try out a free Android VPN app, provided you carefully chose it, for the following 6 purposes:

-- To stop prying eyes (your ISP, cybercriminals, and governments) from spying on you
+- Stop prying eyes (your ISP, cybercriminals, and governments) from spying on you

-- To secure your online activity while connected to a public WiFi hotspot
+- Secure your online activity while connected to a public wifi hotspot

 But don’t get your hopes high just yet; it’s not that easy to find a service for free, which can provide you with all these above features alongside good speeds.
 It pays to be thorough, so do your research right before making such a crucial decision.